Baianism: Michel Baius

 In 1561, Baius attended the Council of Trent as a theologian of the King of Spain.
-Baius returned to Louvain in 1564 and the same year published new tracts.
+Baius returned to Leuven in 1564 and the same year published new tracts.
 Ravestein, who had succeeded Tapper as chancellor, informed Rome, requesting decisive action.
-On 1 October 1567, Pope Pius V signed the papal Bull, "Ex omnibus afflictionibus", in which were to be found a number of condemned propositions, but without mention of Baius' name.
-Baius kept neutral at first, but when the papal Bull (1567) was brought to the university and read to the faculty, he subscribed with the other professors.
+On 1 October 1567, Pope Pius V signed the papal bull "Ex omnibus afflictionibus", in which were to be found a number of condemned propositions, but without mention of Baius' name.
+Baius kept neutral at first, but when the papal bull (1567) was brought to the university and read to the faculty, he subscribed with the other professors.
 Baius abjured to Morillon, de Granvelle's vicar general, all the errors condemned in the Bull, but was not then and there required to sign his recantation.

 At Leuven, Baius achieved a great name as a leader in the anti-scholastic reaction of the 16th century.
-The champions of this reaction fought under the banner of Augustine of Hippo though paradoxically undermined Augustine's doctrine of grace; as a result, Baius' heterodox-Augustinian predilections brought him into conflict with Rome on questions of grace, free-will and the like.
+The champions of this reaction fought under the banner of Augustine of Hippo though paradoxically undermined Augustine's doctrine of grace; as a result, Baius's heterodox-Augustinian predilections brought him into conflict with Rome on questions of grace, free-will and the like.

 In 1570, at Ravestein's death, Baius became dean of the faculty.
 Then rumors went abroad that the new dean was by no means in accord with orthodox teaching.
 Followers and adversaries suggested a clear pronouncement.
 It came under the title of the "Explicatio articulorum", in which Baius averred that, of the many condemned propositions, some were false and justly censured, some only ill expressed, while still others, if at variance with the terminology of the Scholastics, were yet the genuine sayings of the Fathers; at any rate, with more than forty of the seventy-nine articles he claimed to have nothing whatever to do.
-Baius was made Chancellor of Louvain, Dean of St. Peter's Collegiate Church, and "conservator" of the university's privileges.
+Baius was made Chancellor of Leuven, Dean of St. Peter's Collegiate Church, and "conservator" of the university's privileges.
 In 1579 Pope Gregory XIII issued the bull, "Provisionis nostræ" confirming the preceding papal decision.